 - Native applications

-Test how different types of mobile content influence user behavior, and ultimately, site profitability.
-Test, measure, and deliver the content, layout, and promotional offers that are most effective for each mobile device category.
+A/B test how different types of mobile content influence user behavior, and ultimately, site profitability.
+A/B test, measure, and deliver the content, layout, and promotional offers that are most effective for each mobile device category.

 Also, consider targeting your tested content using a combination of static and dynamic criteria, including the following, for example:

 - Preferred markup language

 Experimentation does not end with A/B testing; it also extends to segmentation and targeting strategies to enable you to target your A/B tests.
 Target visitors based on criteria including the following:

 - User behavior, such as adding an item to a cart, bookmarking a favorite, or viewing a product category page

 - History, such as recency, frequency, and monetary value of previous purchases and transactions